Dec 23, 2020

-Since the introduction of the Dicam² development last year, a huge amount of work has been done but we are a bit behind schedule.
-Farmex expects the new controller to be available for commercial sales from the British Pig & Poultry Fair in May 2020.
+Since the introduction of the Dicam² development last year, a huge amount of work has been done but we are still behind schedule.
+Farmex expects the new controller to be available for commercial sales mid 2021.

 The new generation of farmers are expecting next generation features from their controls especially with respect to remote access and easy data capture and use.
 The lessons that have been learned over the years will be retained – the need for flexibility, modularity, reliability and crucially, backward compatibility.
 The new Dicam² system will essentially be the same in concept as the previous system except very, very much more powerful and with more connectivity capabilities.